‘Bringing Durham’s house party scene to the big stage’: The launch of Soundhaus

 A fluid approach to music

-Soundhaus offers a “more unique and varied” night-out, infusing the often smallness and consistency of Durham nightlife with the urban culture of bigger cities such as Newcastle, providing a diverse range of genres.
+Soundhaus offers a “more unique and varied” night out, disrupting the smallness and consistency of Durham nightlife with the urban culture of bigger cities such as Newcastle.

-This fluidity aims to provide a more immersive musical experience, combined with the social side of events, focused on good music, complimented by the joys of house-parties through socialising, games, and of course, drinks (if desired).
+This fluidity aims to provide a more immersive musical experience, combined with the social side of events.
+The focus is on good music, complemented by the joys of house parties through socialising, games, and of course, drinks (if desired).

 For more of the latest news, guides, gossip, and memes, follow The Durham Tab on InstagramTikTok, and Facebook.